absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 The first principle that it defines is the _**S**ingle responsibility principle_, which states that each function, class, method, file, etc., must have a single purpose, a unique responsibility regarding your application.
 It makes it easier to maintain, to test, to predict and to use.
-We refer the classes that have too much responsibilities as _God class_.
+We refer to classes that have too many responsibilities as _God class_.

-So, if a controller has business logic in it, it does not comply to the SOLID principle.
+So, if a controller has business logic in it, it does not comply with the SOLID principle.
 The controller's role is to handle the request and to return a response matching the request, not to interact with a database or to send emails.

 In this assignment, we will create a `TodoService` that will perfectly fit with the previous assignment.